-Time setting
+Time setting (Type A)

 - 1. Press the CLOCK button until the beep sounds and the displayed time flashes. - 2.
-Press the H switch to set the hour. - 3.
-Press the M switch to set the minutes, then press the CLOCK button.
+Press the H button to set the hour. - 3.
+Press the M button to set the minutes, then press the CLOCK button.